 It is hard to conceive within a democratic system that any protected area could survive without a good measure of popular support.
-From having virtually no visitors before 2009, Karura has grown to become known as one of the safest places in Nairobi and Number Four of 119 TripAdvisor Things to Do in Nairobi.
-Of the nearly 20,000 visitors a month to the forest, three-quarters are Kenyan citizens.
-The FKF Facebook page has more than 16,000 followers; the website page is mainly visited from within Kenya (60%).
-Recent social media campaigns in protest of land-grabbing and littering resulted in tens of thousands people reached, hundreds of comments and shares.
+From having virtually no visitors before 2009, Karura has grown to become known as one of the safest places in Nairobi and Number Three of 117 TripAdvisor Things to Do in Nairobi.
+Of the nearly 50,000 visitors a month to the forest, three-quarters are Kenyan citizens.
+The FKF Facebook page has more than 26,000 followers; the website page is mainly visited from within Kenya (60%).
+Recent social media campaigns in protest of land-grabbing, tree bark defacing and littering resulted in tens of thousands people reached, hundreds of comments and shares.
 They also gave material impetus to the Cabinet Secretary for the Environment and Regional Development to hold a televised visit to the forest to declare that it was safe under her watch, as well as introduce a legislated ban on plastic bags in Kenya.
 Possibly the most important element to ensuring Karura’s future is that it has become ‘The People’s Forest’.

 FKF is currently strengthening the ticketing and entry control procedures with a dynamic, semi-automated POS (point of sale) system to be linked to membership and event planning.
 Since 2009, when FKF was incorporated, there have been no security incidents of note in the forest.
 This extraordinary record — on which rests much of the current popular support — can only be maintained with carefully controlled public entry.

-The Kenya Forest Service Board of Directors and Director have gone on record to state that the Karura model should be replicated in other Kenyan forests, with its joint management plan (JMP) serving as the blueprint.
-The JMP is the mechanism whereby a government body and civil stakeholders work together for the common goal of conserving and managing a public natural resource.
+The Kenya Forest Service Board of Directors and Director have gone on record to state that the Karura model should be replicated in other Kenyan forests, with its joint strategic management plan (SMP) serving as the blueprint.
+The SMP is the mechanism whereby a government body and civil stakeholders work together for the common goal of conserving and managing a public natural resource.
 The model could be shared with others through the LT&C corresponding network.

 Sustainable conservation of natural ecosystems cannot occur in sublime isolation from a burgeoning human population.
 Landscapes that provide ecosystem services need to be protected and managed in order to maintain their biodiversity and productivity, and to prevent them from being over-exploited and overrun.
 Responsible tourism is arguably the only enterprise that can simultaneously provide people with opportunities for relaxation and education in wild areas whilst generating income to secure and manage the areas being visited.
 Despite that fact that the linkages between conservation and tourism are fundamental and self-evident, it is clearly necessary that their existence and modalities be organized and promulgated by an NGO such as LT&C, in its role as a curator of a network of success stories.